ahmadanas01/Task-Management-System/README.md

 Installation and Setup

-To install and set up the project locally, follow these steps:
+1. To install and set up the project locally, follow these steps:

 Clone the repository:

 git clone https://github.com/ahmadanas01/Task-Management-System.git

-Navigate to the project directory:
+2. Navigate to the project directory:

 cd project_folder

-Install dependencies:
+3. Install dependencies:

 composer install

 npm install

 npm run build

-Set up the database:
+4. Set up the database:

 Create a new database named tms.

-Import the tms.sql file  into the database, which is in root directory
+Import the tms.sql file  into the database, which is in root directory.

-t up your environment variables:
+5. Set up your environment variables:

 cp .env.example .env